 - Grooming where necessary

-For many years now we’ve been interested in and reading up on regenerative farming and natural husbandry practices, and taking courses where we can, e.g. natural beekeeping in Germany and natural horsemanship in Australia.
+For many years now we’ve been interested in and reading up on natural husbandry and farming practices, and taking courses where we can, e.g. natural beekeeping in Germany and natural horsemanship in Australia.

 The use of alpaca, goat and sheep fibre/wool in building insulation, carpets, textiles, clothing, knitwear is of particular interest.
 We’re also keen to work with old sheep breeds, such as the Norwegian spælsau and villsau.